soerenbrockmann/monster-chat-frontend/README.md

 - If auth, then show icon button with Profile and Logout menu
 - If not auth, then show Login and Logout button

-25. Pass setAuth function to Login component and call it with argument "true" after successful login.
+25. Pass setUser function to Login component and call it with argument "true" after successful login.
 26. Implement redirect to /dashboard after successful login

 27. Implement /logout